StevePilcher/FitClub-MS4/README.md

 ### Acknowledgements

-- **No** tutors or Mentor was used in the development of this project
+- **No** Mentor was used in the development of this project

-- The product, bag, checkout and profile apps were heavily influenced by the Code Institutes Boutique Ado tutorials.
+- The product, bag, checkout and profile apps were heavily influenced by the Code Institutes Boutique Ado tutorials

 - The landing page effect fading sectiosn whilst scrolling was taken from [Super Hi](https://www.superhi.com/library/posts/how-to-add-web-design-elements-that-fade-in-and-out-on-scroll)